LibertasIoT/libertas-rpi-img/README.md

 [https://docs.smartonlabs.com/smartphone_app/managing_hubs/add_a_new_hub/](https://docs.smartonlabs.com/smartphone_app/managing_hubs/add_a_new_hub/)

 Powering up the Hub for the first time takes longer than usual because of the extra initialization steps, such as expanding and formatting the data partition on the SD card.

+The service also takes minutes to get ready due to the dependencies [explained below](#startup-reboot-wait-time).

-Keep the "Discovery" screen open, and the Hub will appear as soon as it's ready.
+Keep the "[Discovery](https://docs.smartonlabs.com/smartphone_app/managing_hubs/add_a_new_hub/#search-local-network-for-hubs)" screen open, and the Hub will appear as soon as it's ready.

 Please note that the Raspberry Pi Hub will not be able to utilize our bridge service.
 Instead, you will need to set up the dynamic DNS and NAT to [access the Hub](https://docs.smartonlabs.com/smartphone_app/managing_hubs/hub_connection_settings/#using-static-ip) from the Internet through our Libertas Smartphone App.